tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server sends an "encrypted_client_hello" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.

+[[OPEN ISSUE: if the client sends a GREASE "encrypted_client_hello" extension, should it also send a GREASE "pre_shared_key" extension?
+If not, GREASE+ticket is a trivial distinguisher.]]

 Offering a GREASE extension is not considered offering an encrypted ClientHello for purposes of requirements in {{client-behavior}}.
 In particular, the client